General

 Range and Habitat

-Northern Lapwing: Found in a wide variety of open areas with bare ground or low grasses.
-Widespread in Europe and Asia, occasionally wanders in the fall to eastern Canada and northeastern United States.
+Northern Lapwing: This species is found in a wide variety of open areas with bare ground or low grasses.
+It is widespread in Europe and Asia; this bird occasionally wanders in the autumn to eastern Newfoundland and Labrador, extreme eastern Quebec, and the northeastern United States from Maine to Maryland.

 Breeding and Nesting